debjani-bhowmick/disaster-response-pipeline/README.md

 In the data and models folder you can find two jupyter notebook that will help you understand how the model works step by step:

-ETL Preparation Notebook: learn everything about the implemented ETL pipeline ML Pipeline Preparation Notebook: look at the Machine Learning Pipeline developed with NLTK and Scikit-Learn You can use ML Pipeline Preparation Notebook to re-train the model or tune it through a dedicated Grid Search section.
+ETL Preparation Notebook: learn everything about the implemented ETL pipeline ML Pipeline Preparation Notebook: look at the Machine Learning Pipeline developed with NLTK and Scikit-Learn.
+Have some guidlines how the model can be improved for better accuracy.
+You can use ML Pipeline Preparation Notebook to re-train the model or tune it through a dedicated Grid Search section.